raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### today's essay

 In [A Brutal Look at Balanced Parentheses...][brutal], we constructed recognizers by hand.
 In this essay, we are going to focus on building recognizers out of other recognizers.
-By creating a small set of recognizers (such as recognizers that recognize a single symbol), and then building more sophisticated recognizers with combinators such as catentation, alternation, and zero-or-more, we are creating languages that describe recognizers.
+By creating a small set of recognizers (such as recognizers that recognize a single symbol), and then building more sophisticated recognizers with combinators such as catenation, alternation, and zero-or-more, we are creating languages that describe recognizers.

 In addition to exploring the implementation of such combinators, we will explore consequences of these combinators, answering questions such ass, "If recognizing a character can be done with a finite state machine, does an arbitrary expression catenating and alternating such recognizers create a machine more sophisticated than a finite state automata?"